 Alice’s Restaurant came out as an album in 1967, but the 18-minute, 34-second song was too long for a single.
 Later, Arlo Guthrie learned President Richard Nixon owned a copy.
 He joked that explained the 18-1/2 minute gap in the Watergate tapes.

 Alice sold the church, and it changed hands several times.
 Many Alice’s Restaurant fans continued to make pilgrimages to the church, including Arlo Guthrie in 1990.

 He felt the building nurtured lasting relationships, so he raised money and bought it.
 He named it the Guthrie Center, and it houses the Guthrie Foundation, an interdenominational interfaith meeting place.

 Officer Obie died in 1994 at the age of 69.
 Years after the Alice’s Restaurant incident, he said, “You know, if it had only been a couple of bags of garbage, I would have picked it up myself.”

 You can watch Arlo Guthrie sing Alice’s Restaurant Massacree at Farm Aid in 2005 here.
 He suffered a stroke on Thanksgiving in 2019, and gave up touring. “[I]t’s time to hang up the “Gone Fishing” sign,” he wrote on his website.
 “Going from town to town and doing stage shows, remaining on the road is no longer an option.’
-But you can watch archival video and recorded sessions starting on Nov.
-28, 2020.
+But you can watch archival video and recorded sessions.
 For tickets, click here.